 Mean harbor seal trophic position estimates were similar across trophic amino acids however some were more variable than others.
 The standard deviation of trophic position was higher for proline (4.6 ± 0.7, mean ± 1SD), and valine (3.7 ± 0.8) and included more ecologically unrealistic values compared to glutamic acid (4.5 ± 0.4) and alanine (3.9 ± 0.4).
 Trophic position calculated from aspartic acid (4.1 ± 1.0) had the highest standard deviation and also demonstrated an unusual trend through time compared to other amino acid trophic position calculations (Figure S6).

-Application of a multi-amino acid trophic position calculation 1) offered a more realistic parameterization of the trophic position equation 2) improved model certainty and 3) produced similar covariate coefficients compared to a glutamic acid only parameterization (Table S6).
+Application of a multi-amino acid trophic position calculation offered three distinct benefits compared to a glutamic acid only parameterization: 1) a more realistic parameterization of the trophic position equation 2) improved model certainty and 3) produced similar covariate coefficients (Table S6).
 Examination of the distribution of trophic position calculations for each individual trophic amino acid shows variability in accuracy and variance for single trophic amino acid calculations (Figures S2 & S3).
 For example, aspartic acid had a much wider variance compared to other amino acids (Figures S2 & S3) and also produced different trends through time (Figure S6).

 It is likely difference in tissue turnover time between individual amino acids and phenylalanine contribute to the variance of the trophic position estimates derived from individual trophic amino acids.
 Downs et al. (2014) found phenylalanine takes 780 hours to reach 50% turnover in shrimp.
 This is comparable to glutamic acid, alanine, and valine which take 940, 642, and 942 hours respectively but substantially lower than aspartic acid which requires 1530 hours.
-The discrepancy between tissue turnover times between aspartic acid and phenylalanine is likely the cause of the broad distribution for aspartic acid derived trophic position compared to other trophic amino acids, as aspartic acid is incorporating the nitrogen isotope signature over a substantially larger time period relative to phenyalanine and thus may incorporate more prey switching and/or changes in the isotopic signature of primary producers.
+The discrepancy between tissue turnover times between aspartic acid and phenylalanine is likely the cause of the wide range in observed values for aspartic acid derived trophic position compared to other trophic amino acids.
+Aspartic acid is incorporating the nitrogen isotope signature over a substantially larger time period relative to phenyalanine and thus may incorporate more prey switching and/or changes in the isotopic signature of primary producers.

 Addition of alanine to the glutamic acid only model resulted in the largest difference in model certainty.
 A glutamic acid – alanine model supported the same best models for both the environmental and prey models at all time lags with the exception of the prey availability model for year-0.
 The combined tissue turnover of glutamic acid and alanine of shrimp (791 hours) is very similar to that of phenylalanine (780 hours) ensuring both the trophic and source amino acids were incorporated over a similar time scale (albeit the trophic amino acids were a wider time scale).
-Benefits of a multi-amino acid trophic position equation may not require four amino acids as previously suggested (Nielsen et al. 2015) but rather carefully selected trophic amino acids to ensure the trophic amino acids are incorporated over a similar time scale as the source amino acids.
+Benefits of a multi-amino acid trophic position equation may not require four amino acids as previously suggested (Nielsen et al. 2015), but rather carefully selected trophic amino acids to ensure the trophic amino acids are incorporated over a similar time scale as the source amino acids.
 If tissue turnover times are unable to be approximated, utilizing four trophic amino acids or two source amino acids as suggested by Nielsen et al. (2015) would likely provide the same benefit as fewer, carefully selected amino acids based on tissue turnover times.

 Figure S1: Analysis of seasonality of harbor seal trophic position for five different trophic amino acids (glutamic acid, alanine, aspartic acid, valine, and proline) calculated using the source amino acid phenylalanine and equation 2 (Table S2; Figure S3.2) with a weighted beta.
 Color corresponds to trophic amino acid, line shows the fit of a generalized additive model with a smoothed term by month (1 = January, 12 = December) and a k of 12. * denotes a significant smoothed term.